 Consensus Economics dataset contains 3-, 12-, and 24-month ahead exchange rate forecasts that are produced via a monthly survey of over 250 forecasters.
 The number of responders (typically around 30) varies across currencies and time periods.
 The sample of forecasters includes investment banks, large non-financial enterprises, consulting firms, and university economists.
 The survey is usually conducted on the second Monday of every month.
 In addition to the forecasts of the exchange rate change at the 3, 12, and 24 months ahead horizon, Consensus Economics reports the level of the spot exchange rate on the date of the forecast, or a nowcast.
-We include 24-month ahead exchange rate forecasts, which are only available in Consensus Economics dataset, because previous studies have rarely considered forecasts beyond 12-month horizon.
+We include 24-month ahead exchange rate forecasts that are only available in Consensus Economics dataset for our sample period, because previous studies have rarely considered forecasts beyond 12-month horizon.

 In addition to Consensus Economics dataset, we use 3- and 12-month ahead forecasts of the same 33 currencies vis-à-vis the U.S. dollar from FX4Casts.
 Consensus Economics dataset provides a comprehensive coverage of developed and developing countries, and has not been extensively studied in the literature yet.
 However, the sample of its respondents includes business firms and academicians, who might not have strong incentives to provide accurate forecasts.
-To mitigate this issue, we include FX4Casts dataset that focuses exclusively on financial markets.
+To mitigate this issue, we include FX4Casts dataset that focuses exclusively on the financial markets.
 Although the dataset contains forecasts for other developing countries, we have restricted the sample to the countries that are common in both datasets.
 FX4Casts puts an emphasis on the reliability of their forecasts by surveying 45 large financial institutions.
-10 The survey is usually conducted on the last Thursday of each month by email (or fax), with the responses being returned during Friday and the following Monday and Tuesday.
-As Consensus Economics, FX4Casts also provides the current level of the spot exchange rate.
+The survey is usually conducted on the last Thursday of each month by email (or fax), with the responses being returned